prateekghimire/file-sorter/README.md

 ## Sort files according to extensions using os and shutil module

-### Simply download the extension to the directory you want to sort and run the program.
+### Simply download the sort.py to the directory you want to sort and run the program.